Crochet a Beautiful Farmhouse Blanket

 You have created Extended Double Crochet Stitch!

-For this blanket, you will be alternating extended double crochet and single crochet stitches.
+For this project, you will be alternating extended double crochet and single crochet stitches.
 As it is the same row repeat, your EDC stitches will be on top of the previous row SC stitches and SC stitches will be on top of underlying EDC stitches.

 Create a practice swatch to work on mastering this easy blanket stitch and to check your tension.
 Chain multiples of 12 +1.
 SC into 2nd ch from the hook.
 EDC into the next chain.